 Is ‘free range’ the same as organic?

 Free range does not mean organic.
 Though some non-organic farmers raise animals in relatively open conditions, this, on its own, does not allow for those animals, or any derived food to be labelled as organic or free range.
 Organic production methods place a high value on animal welfare with the result that all organically reared animals and derived food could be considered free range according to the general understanding of that term.
-The term ‘free range’ is legally defined and can only be applied to certain foods and only when certain production and processing criteria are met.
+The term ‘free range’ is legally defined for certain foods and can only be used on these foods when certain production and processing criteria are met.

 What foods can be called ‘free range’?